(214) 390-7947 (Overseas Callers)

 How old should I be to take part in these projects?

 You must be at least 18 years old.
-Those who are under the recommended age of 18 years should submit a parental consent from their legal guardian, and in some cases, we can make an exception.
+Those under the recommended age of 18 (16 and 17) should submit parental consent from their legal guardian, and in some cases, we can make an exception.
 Minors can also volunteer alongside their parents.

 Who manages IFRE’s projects?